mralex/tootbox/README.md

 # TootBox

 A desktop Mastodon client.
-Currently extremely early in development, but it'll connect to an instance and download the home timeline.
+Currently extremely early in development, but it'll connect to an instance and download the home timeline for your user.

 ## Running